Public health in education settings

-Staff also work to improve the health and well being of the local Māori community through strengthening the Māori focus in health promoting schools, and also works collaboratively with health promoting school providers, the health education and social welfare sectors, whānau and iwi Māori.
+Staff also work to improve the health and wellbeing of the local Māori community through strengthening the Māori focus in health promoting schools.
+This includes working collaboratively with health promoting school providers, the health education and social welfare sectors, whānau and iwi Māori.

-Smokefree (SF) support is available to Early Education Centres, Te Kohanga Reo, Schools and the Tertiary sector.
-This support ranges from advice about legislative requirements through to implementation of policy/practices in your particular setting.
+Smokefree support is available to education providers including early childhood centres, Te Kōhanga Reo, schools, universities and polytechnics.
+This support ranges from advice about legislative requirements through to implementation of policy and practices in a particular setting.

-WAVE is a partnership between education settings and heath organisations in South Canterbury, working together to improve health and learning outcomes for children and young people.
+Wellbeing and Vitality in Education (WAVE) is a partnership between education settings and heath organisations in South Canterbury.
+WAVE aims to improve health and learning outcomes for children and young people.

-The staff based in Timaru support, co- ordinate and enhance health promotion activities within education settings, ranging from Early Childhood through to Tertiary providers.
+The staff based in Timaru support, co-ordinate and enhance health promotion activities within education settings, from early childhood through to tertiary providers.